valentjn/ltex/pages/docs/settings.md

 The language (e.g., `"en-US"`) LanguageTool should check against.
 Use a specific variant like `"en-US"` or `"de-DE"` instead of the generic language code like `"en"` or `"de"` to obtain spelling corrections (in addition to grammar corrections).

+When using the language code `"auto"`, LTeX will try to detect the language of the document.
+This is not recommended, as only generic languages like `"en"` or `"de"` will be detected and thus no spelling errors will be reported.

 *Type:* `string`

 *Possible values:*

+- `"auto"`: Automatic language detection (not recommended)
 - `"ar"`: Arabic
 - `"ast-ES"`: Asturian
 - `"be-BY"`: Belarusian